 I’ve made many different types of jams and jellies over the years and used a variety of methods for cooking them.
 I’ve used pressure cookers and water bath canning.
 I’ve done recipes with powdered pectin, liquid pectin, and now I can say I’ve used pectin from lime rinds.
 I was nervous about how well this jam would set up, but I was amazed at how well it turned out!
 And this recipe does not require a pressure cooker or canning in a water bath!
 Even better, right?!?!

 To make this delicious jam you just need three ingredients!

 That’s it!
 So simple.

-Using a kitchen scale , measure out 2.2 pounds of papaya pulp.
-Add it to large pot, then add the sugar and squeeze the juice from 3 limes and throw the lime rinds into the pot.
-(The limes rinds have natural pectin in them which will thicken the jam as you cook it.
+Using a kitchen scale, measure out 2.2 pounds of papaya pulp.
+Add it to a large pot, add the sugar, squeeze the juice from 3 limes, and throw the lime rinds into the pot.
+(The limes rinds have natural pectin in them, which will thicken the jam as you cook it.
 It will continue to thicken as the jam cools).

 Store the jam in a cool, dry place for up to one year.
 Once opened, keep in the refrigerator for up to one month.

 HOW TO BE CONFIDENT YOUR JAM WILL SET: